telephone/LookingGlass/README.md

 ```

 I recommend that you create a separate host file for LookingGlass OR a directory specific PHP "location".
 This is due
-to the these settings not being optimal for conventional use.
+to these settings not being optimal for conventional use.

 ## To-do